Superannuation splitting is a common consequence of a relationship breakdown.

 How is superannuation split in a divorce?

-There are four steps that the court looks like in working out how to split superannuation in a divorce.
+There are four steps that the court looks at when working out how to split superannuation in a divorce.

 Check out our Property Settlement Page for more information.